-The Spanish speaking classification makes up approximately 59.0% of the population that speaks a language other than English at home, making it by far the largest LEP group in the region.
+The Spanish speaking classification makes up the largest LEP group in the region.
 Therefore, the CSPDC's focus will be on targeting this community.
 Language assistance will be made available to other limited English-speaking individuals in the community as the need arises.

 Figure 1 displays the LEP populations by US Census Tracts located within the CSPDC Transit Region.
-There are 24 census tracts within the CSPDC Transit Region.
-Of these, one census tract located in Staunton contains a LEP population concentration of greater than 4%.
-Seven other census tracts have populations greater than 2%.
+Of the Census tracts within the CSPDC Transit Region, one census tract located in Staunton contains a LEP population concentration of 5%.
+Within the region, four other census tracts have a concentration of 4%.
 These areas will be a focus of LEP language assistance programs as necessary.